petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ## Acquisitions

 The Acquisitions panel gives a comprehensive overview of how visitors arrive to your site.
-The data is presented from a more high level view (i.e. Channels) down to a more granular level (i.e. Referrers).
+The data is presented from a high level view (i.e. Channels) down to a granular level (i.e. Referrers).
 The percentage of sessions shows an actual percentage of each traffic source.
 Having an understanding at these different levels leads to more informed business decisions.

 ![See the different sources of traffic to your site with this Acquisitions panel.](./sites-dashboard/images/03.png)